shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 data.txt program.sh
 ```

-After that, we make the file program.sh executable with chmod
+After that, we make the file program.sh executable with chmod (you need to make it executable only once)

 ```
 chmod +x program.sh